 by John Anthony Castro, J.D., LL.M.

-The conclusion of this article is that it is still legally permissible to deduct unreimbursed employee business expenses on IRS Form 2106.
+The conclusion of this article is that it is still legally permissible to deduct unreimbursed employee business expenses on IRS Form 2106 despite the new tax law changes applicable for tax year 2018.
 However, if you do this without our firm, you are exposing yourself to inevitable confrontation with the IRS coupled with tax penalties and interest.
 Our firm handles compliance in-house.
 Contact our firm for a free consultation.

 Section 62(a)(2)(A) as a whole reads: “For purposes of this Subtitle [Income Taxes], the term ‘adjusted gross income’ means, in the case of an individual, gross income minus the following deductions: The deductions allowed by part VI (section 161 and following) [Sections 161-199A] which consist of expenses paid or incurred by the taxpayer, in connection with the performance by him of services as an employee, under a reimbursement or other expenses allowance arrangement with his employer.”